gan-orlab/Genetics_of_LID/README.md

 https://www.prsice.info/ and have PRSice.R and PRSice_linux in the same folder of your analyses

-The PRS includes the PD GWAS hits from Nalls et al.,2019 (PMCID: PMC8422160)
+The PRS includes the PD GWAS hits from Nalls et al.,2019 (PMID: 31701892)

 For the logistic and Cox regression, you'll need to run the following
 scripts: